shazow/wifitui/README.md

 ## Getting Started

-Install [the latest release](https://github.com/shazow/wifitui/releases/) on your fav distro (wifitui is [not maintained in package managers yet](https://github.com/shazow/wifitui/issues/48)), here's a handy script for convenience:
+Install [the latest release](https://github.com/shazow/wifitui/releases/) on your fav distro (wifitui is [not in all package managers yet](https://github.com/shazow/wifitui/issues/48)), here's a handy script for convenience:

 ```shell
 # Fetch the latest release version